aungkhantmyat/Myanmar-News-Classification-and-Summarization/README.md

 ## Papers
-Two research papers on this project have been submitted to IEEE conferences:
+Two research papers on this project have been submitted to **IEEE conferences**:
-1. "Exploring Extractive and Abstractive Approaches for Myanmar Language Text Summarization," was published at The 5th  International Conference on Advanced Information Technologies (ICAIT 2024).
+1. **"Exploring Extractive and Abstractive Approaches for Myanmar Language Text Summarization"**, was published at The _5th  International Conference on Advanced Information Technologies_ (ICAIT 2024).
 You can find [here](https://public.thinkonweb.com/sites/iccr2023/proceeding)
-2. "Systematic Comparison of Vectorization Methods in Topic Classification for Myanmar Language," was published at the 22nd  IEEE International Conference on Computer Applications (IEEE-ICCA 2025).
+2. **"Systematic Comparison of Vectorization Methods in Topic Classification for Myanmar Language"**, was published at the_ 22nd  IEEE International Conference on Computer Applications_ (IEEE-ICCA 2025).

 Also, more about the project information can be found [here](https://github.com/Raghu2411/Vaccine-Tweets-Sentiment-Analysis/blob/main/Project%20Report.pdf).